Give a Day is committed to processing (your) personal data in a legal, fair and transparent manner.

 For a number of processing operations on the www.giveaday.be platform, Give a Day determines why and (broadly speaking) how the (personal) data is processed.
 This makes Give a Day the data controller of these (personal) data.
 This means that Give a Day is responsible to comply with the legal requirements regarding the processing of (personal) data.

 Give a Day is not always the (only) data controller.
-Sometimes Give a Day is the data controller together with or alongside other platform administrators, e.g. municipalities or non-profits.
-In the context of volunteer management system for non-profits where the volunteer is active, Give a Day acts purely as a processor and the non-profit is the data controller.
+Sometimes Give a Day is the data controller together with or alongside other platform administrators, e.g. municipalities or organisations.
+In the context of volunteer management system for organisations where the volunteer is active, Give a Day acts purely as a processor and the organisation is the data controller.

-For example, organisation determine what they do with the data of volunteers on the platform that they have received in response to a volunteer opportunity they published as part of their roles as volunteer coordinator.
-Within the context of volunteer management of active volunteers within the nonprofit, the nonprofit determines what they do with the data.
+For example, organisations determine what they do with the data of volunteers on the platform that they have received in response to a volunteer opportunity they published as part of their roles as volunteer coordinator.
+Within the context of volunteer management of active volunteers within the nonprofit, the organisation determines what they do with the data.

 You can check those roles (such as matching and management) in Appendix 1 below or by requesting the data registry.
 This also applies if they would have exported that data from the platform before it was removed by the volunteer or Give a Day.
 In that case, the organization or local administration is the datacontroller.